 October 9, 2021 Update – We just came across a fresh Craigslist ad replacing the expired post for this Coca-Cola-themed van.
 The limited pictures, description, and asking price of $18,000 found in the previous ad remain in place.

 September 19, 2021 Update – In a very strange move, the private seller just increased their asking price from $14,000 to $18,000.
 That has put our guard up to confirm whether this is a scam listing.
 Stay tuned!

 You’ve likely heard the adage “A Picture is Worth One Thousand Words.”
 Expanding on that, we often tell our potential auction sellers “A video is worth one million words.”
-The seller of this restored 1965 GMC Handi-Van currently listed here on Craigslist in Huntington, New York (Long Island) received the memo, because what they lack with only two pictures they make up for by instructing potential buyers with where to find videos of their van on YouTube.
+The seller of this restored 1965 GMC Handi-Van originally listed in August 2021 on Craigslist in Huntington, New York (Long Island) received the memo, because what they lack with only two pictures they make up for by instructing potential buyers with where to find videos of their van on YouTube.
 Here’s one from four years ago when the current caretaker likely bought it from the selling dealer at the time.